piqnt/fastcontext/README.md

+> FastContext is a based on [FastCanvas](https://github.com/phonegap/phonegap-plugin-fast-canvas) by [Jeff Mott](https://github.com/jmott), but instead of creating a Canvas element it extends Canvas prototype and transparently returns a FastContext if available and requested in second parameter of `Canvas#getContex()`.

 # FastContext

 FastContext is a Cordova/PhoneGap plugin for Android which replaces HTML5 2D Context with a very fast native GL rendering surface.